iamshafayat/Bug-Bounty/README.md

 ## ❤️ Contributions

-Contributions are welcome! 🛠️ If you'd like to enhance BugBoard or fix issues, feel free to fork the repository, make changes, and submit a pull request.
+Contributions are welcome!
+Please see the `README.md` file in each project directory for specific guidelines.